-I’m now working for the Intelligent Security Operations practice within DXC Technology’s UK&I Security Advisory Services.
+I’m now working for the Intelligent Security Operations practice within the world’s leading independent, end-to-end IT services and solutions company.
 Our principle business areas include SIEM consulting, SOC Advisory and Cyber Threat Intelligence (CTI).
 So far I’ve been predominantly supporting work to develop our CTI offering and in the coming weeks I should be conducting some vendor specific training on SIEM technologies.
 It’s great to be part of dynamic and growing team and I can’t wait to be thrust into client-facing engagements in the near future.

-I’m really grateful for the investment made and faith shown in me by DXC and completing the Cyber Academy is just the beginning of this exciting phase of my career.
+I’m really grateful for the investment made and faith shown in me by a Global IT Services and Solutions Leader and completing the Cyber Academy is just the beginning of this exciting phase of my career.
 In the short-term my career goals are focused around continuing my technical development, learning the more commercial aspects of our work and finding the best way to transfer the qualities I required to be an effective Army Officer into my new role.

 It’s too early to define long-term aspirations but I can already see a huge opportunity for progression and development within the organisation.
 Whatever the future holds though, the Cyber Retraining Programme has opened up a whole new world of opportunity.

 Your free global geopolitical